raveljs/ravel/README.md

 #### .ravelrc.json

-To make it easier to supply configuration values to Ravel, a `.ravelrc.json` file can be placed beside `app.js`.
+To make it easier to supply configuration values to Ravel, a `.ravelrc.json` file can be placed beside `app.js` (or in any parent directory of `app.js`).
 This is the recommended method of setting parameters, with the exception of ones derived from `process.env` (which would need to be set programmatically).

 *.ravelrc.json*
 ```